NFL bubble watch: 32 veterans who could be cut before Week 1

 Linebacker Lorenzo Mauldin

-The former third-round pick flashed pass-rushing potential as a rookie (four sacks in limited play), but he regressed in 2016 and missed last season due to back surgery.
-He still has a chance to salvage his Jets career, but it won't be easy as a classic 'tweener who lacks ideal explosiveness. -- Rich Cimini
+The former third-round pick flashed pass-rushing potential as a rookie (four sacks in limited play), but he regressed in 2016 and missed last season because of back surgery.
+He still has a chance to salvage his Jets career, but it won't be easy as a classic tweener who lacks ideal explosiveness. -- Rich Cimini

 NFC WEST